 - Je me regarde dans le miroir.I look at myself in the mirror.

 Relative pronouns introduce relative clauses, which give additional information about an element in the main clause.

 - La police cherche l’homme qui a attaqué la banque.The police is searching for the man who robed the bank.

-The interrogative pronouns are qui, que, quoi, lequel, quel.
-In a question, they replace the noun we are asking about.
+Interrogative pronouns are question words.
+In French, these are qui, que, quoi, lequel, quel.
+In a question, they replace the noun that we are asking about.